mchristenson/albacore/README.md

 - Version 0.0
   - Update 3.6.15
     - Setup a List of Surf Spots on the Homepage which are selectable.
 When a cell is selected, the application opens a page - currently empty - with information regarding that spot.
+    - Added some animations and color to the app

   - Update 3.3.15
     - Added Albacore Model Classes to use with MSW Data